 In this era, we started an agricultural revolution.
 We changed our farming practices to produce more food and at the same time, minimize costs.

 Let’s find out the details.

 After World War II, we transformed areas with fertile soil into towns, croplands or lands for livestock.

 Bees and pollinating insects lost vast areas of vital food sources due to this massive transformation1.

 Why is fertile soil so important for bees?

 Fertile soil provides a natural variety of different plants and supply vital food sources for pollinating insects.

 Bees need exactly this variety of natural nectar and pollen sources to prevent nutritional deficiency and to strengthen the immune defenses of the colonies.

 What about wild bees and other pollinators?

 Up until now, we’ve been referring to domesticated bees.
-The habitat loss also affects many other pollinators, e.g. wild bees, butterflies and flies.
-Wild bees depend on the existence of singular wild plants, while honey bees can use a variety of plants as food source.
-Therefore, habitat loss can have more dramatic consequences for wild bees than for honey bees.
+The habitat loss also affects many other pollinators, e.g. wild bees, bumble bees, butterflies and flies.
+Some pollinators even depend on the existence of singular wild plants, while honey bees can use a variety of plants as food source.
+Therefore, habitat loss can have more dramatic consequences for some pollinator species than for honey bees.